deveshgoyal/flash-express/README.md

 #option
 option define the behaviour of the flash.

-`Postion` will define the position of the flash.
+`Position` will define the position of the flash.
 You can define 8 different position.
 Posible values can be :-

 tr - top-right (default)